searchdiscovery/Apollo-Documentation-UH-Hospital---CJA/Data Layer Events/Scroll Milestone.md

 # Scroll Milestone

 ###
-When the user scrolls down the page
+When the user scrolls down the page.

+This will only be added to specific pages to cut down on server calls.

 ## Javascript Code
 ```js